Upper Burnie

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that Upper Burnie has lower incomes compared to national averages.
-The median income in Upper Burnie is $43,336, while the average stands at $52,659.
-In contrast, Rest of Tas.'s median and average incomes are $49,689 and $59,358 respectively.
-Based on a 9.6% increase in wages since financial year ending June 2023, current estimates suggest the median income would be approximately $47,496 and the average around $57,714 by September 2025.
-Census data from 2021 shows that incomes in Upper Burnie fall within the lowest national percentiles: 1st to 8th percentile for household, family, and personal incomes.
-The majority of residents (34.5%, or 681 people) earn between $400 and $799 weekly, unlike metropolitan regions where earnings predominantly fall in the $1,500 to $2,999 bracket.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Upper Burnie is $43,336 and average income is $52,659.
+This compares to Regional Tas.'s figures of median income at $49,689 and average income at $59,358.
+Based on Wage Price Index growth of 10.95% since financial year ending June 2023, current estimates for Upper Burnie would be approximately $48,081 (median) and $58,425 (average) as of March 2026.
+Census data from 2021 shows incomes in Upper Burnie fall between the 1st and 8th percentiles nationally.
+The earnings profile indicates that 34.5% of residents earn between $400 - $799 per week, contrasting with metropolitan regions where the $1,500 - $2,999 bracket dominates at 28.5%.
 With 44.0% earning under $800 per week, income constraints significantly impact local spending patterns.
-Housing affordability is severely strained, with only 82.8% of income remaining after housing costs, ranking at the third percentile nationally.
+Housing affordability pressures are severe, with only 82.8% of income remaining after housing costs, ranking at the 3rd percentile nationally.

 Frequently Asked Questions - Income